Robert Battey: Biography

 He was instrumental in establishing the Gynecological Infirmary in Rome, Georgia, later enlarged and renamed the Martha Battey Hospital in honor of his wife.

 In 1873, Battey became a professor of obstetrics at the Atlanta Medical College, where he stayed until 1875.
 He co-founded the American Gynecological Society in 1876, and was elected president in 1888.
 Hecontinued to practice medicine until his death on November 8, 1895.

 Controversy

 During the second half of the 19th century many women were treated using bilateral oophorectomy for conditions recognised today such as amenorrhoea, dysmenorrhoea, menometrorrhagia, and various conditions that were variously referred to at the time as pelvic neurosis, oophoromania, oophoralgia, menstrual molimina (premenstrual syndrome), ovarian epilepsy and sexuologic (nymphomania) disorders.
 Battey himself is credited by E.P.
-Becton in 1888 with performing several hundred oophorectomies (cited in), and by 1906, following its widespread practice, Van De Warker estimated that 150,000 women had undergone this procedure (cited in).
+Becton in 1888 with performing several hundred oophorectomies, and by 1906, following its widespread practice, Van De Warker estimated that 150,000 women had undergone this procedure.